josiest/songwriting/songs/Runaway/lyrics.md

 I'm gonna hit the road
 Never gonna do what I'm told
 I'm gonna fly through the night
+And leave this ~fucking place behind

-I'm gonna lie to my parents outright
+I'm gonna run away
-That's right

-And it could take all day
-Yeah, it could take up all of the night
+And I won't look back this time
-But I won't continue to stay
+No, I won't continue to stay
-In this lie of a life ~anymore
+~Constrained by dogmas and lies
 That's right